Father accused of kidnapping son from Canada 31 years ago

 Allan Mann Jr. was arrested on Friday in Vernon, a suburb of Hartford, where he had been living as "Hailee Randolph DeSouza," investigators said.

 Det.
 Sgt.
-Wayne Banks, of the Toronto Police Fugitive Squad, at a news conference Monday in Toronto, said Canadian and American authorities used facial recognition to identify the 66-year-old Mann.
+Wayne Banks, of the Toronto Police Fugitive Squad, at a news conference Monday in Toronto, said Canadian and American authorities used facial recognition to identify Mann, 66.

 The dual Canadian-Ghanaian citizen took his 21-month-old son, Jermaine Allan Mann, on June 24, 1987, during a court-ordered visit in Toronto, officials said.